OGC Nice: From Ligue 1 strugglers to Champions League challengers

 Having made his money in real estate on the French Riviera, Rivère took over at Nice in 2011, at which time the club had again only escaped relegation in the season's final fixture.

-Nice was "facing financial problems, sports problems, reputation problems," says Rivère says.
+Nice was "facing financial problems, sports problems, reputation problems," says Rivère.

 Two years later, Nice would move into the new 35,000-capacity Allianz Riviera -- a host venue for Euro 2016 -- and could begin to look forward to a brighter future.